untidy-hair/service_object/README.md

 ```

 ### Service
-Inherit ServiceObject::Base and implement each business logic.
+Inherit ServiceObject::Base and implement business logic into methods.
 When something goes wrong, throw an error from inside your method in service.
-The process stops there and the error will be added to service.errors and service.result returns false automatically.
+The process stops there and the error will be added to service.errors (available through service.error_messages) and service.result returns false automatically.
 ```ruby
 class CreateMyBookService < ServiceObject::Base
   def initialize(isbn)